 Advertisers must ensure that models are not depicted in a way which makes them appear underweight or unhealthy, as this could be considered irresponsible for promoting an unhealthy body image.

-The ASA has upheld complaints about ads on the grounds that the models in the ad were made to look unhealthily thin, through the use of lighting, make up, a choice of clothing, and pose.
+The ASA has upheld complaints about ads on the grounds that the models in the ad were made to look unhealthily thin, through their pose, styling and the use of lighting, make up etc.

 Think about targeting